Get your tickets HERE

-Ariel was Stan Rogers’ wife and has overseen the legacy left behind in the wake of his tragic death and is pleased to be taking part in this evening, paying tribute to his music.
+Ariel was Stan Rogers’ wife.
+She has overseen the legacy left behind in the wake of his tragic death and is pleased to be taking part in this evening, paying tribute to his music.
 An actress and a musician in her own right, she has spent many years on stage and behind the wings in countless productions for community theatre in the Hamilton-Wentworth area.
-She has four very talented children who have also brought her much joy in the gift of four wonderful grand-daughters.
-Ariel is married to singer-songwriter Scott Cameron Smith.
+She has four very talented children who have brought her much joy, including the gift of four wonderful grand-daughters.
+Ariel is now married to singer-songwriter Scott Cameron Smith.

 Those who love him speak in hushed tones concerning his dark past and shady present.
 Those who don't love him purchase effigies to burn on special occasions.
 Nathan owns the company that makes the effigies.
 He has something of his father's voice and a heaping of his mother's wit, or is it the other way around?
 Who is Nathan Rogers?
 Who knows?
 Who cares?
 Presumably you, since you're reading this.
 Throat singing, wise-cracking, occasionally playing an instrument and singing.
 It's folk music with a fork in your eye.
 Find his records (True Stories, The Gauntlet) through the Borealis Records website links or by searching iTunes.
 People say they're good, but he's much more fun live than in the studio.

-Multi instrumentalist, and indefatigable, Tom Leighton brings sophisticated colours and novel arrangements to his music that few musicians can match - sometimes playing three instruments at the same time!
-As a solo recording artist, Tom’s “Leighton Tendencies” and “Leighton Life” are projects starring his own compositions and arrangements and “…. featuring the writing skills and musical dexterity of this wonderful musician” (Whole Note Magazine).
-He has written numerous chorale arrangements for schools and choirs including Toronto's Amadeus Choir.
+Multi-instrumentalist, and indefatigable, Tom Leighton brings sophisticated colours and novel arrangements to his music that few musicians can match - sometimes playing three instruments at the same time!
+As a solo recording artist, Tom’s “Leighton Tendencies” and “Leighton Life” are projects starring his own compositions and arrangements “…. featuring the writing skills and musical dexterity of this wonderful musician” (Whole Note Magazine).
+He has written numerous chorale and stage band arrangements for schools and choirs including Toronto's Amadeus Choir.
 He has arranged for many Canadian folk artists.
 Tom is thrilled to be invited, once again, to accompany such talented soloists and revisit Stan's wonderful songs.
 Many thanks to Paul.